Starting at SC4

-For nearly 95 years, we've helped students start here and go anywhere.
+For over 95 years, we’ve helped students start here and go anywhere.
 All of our programs are designed to move you into the career path of your dreams or the next step in your higher education.
 We have transfer degrees designed specifically to prepare you for further study at a four-year college or university.

 Associate in Arts – Intended for students who plan to transfer to a four-year university and pursue an Bachelor of Arts degree in fields such as anthropology, art, communications, economics, English, foreign languages, geography, history, music, philosophy, political science, psychology, sociology, or theater arts.